UNIVERSE-HPC/UNIVERSE-HPC.github.io/collections/_bytesized_rse/20240621-python-packaging.md

 We’ll begin by looking at the use of pip to install packages and what actually happens when you install a package.
 Then we’ll look at the anatomy of a Python package and create a simple package ourselves, to see how one is structured and built.

-**Prerequisites**: In order to be able to participate in the practical/interactive part of this session, you’ll need a computer with a regular CPython installation (i.e. not Anaconda) and pip available.
+**Prerequisites**: In order to be able to participate in the practical/interactive part of this session, you’ll need a computer with a regular Python installation (i.e. not Anaconda) and pip available.
 You’ll also need some basic familiarity with working on the command line and be familiar with a command line-based editor such as nano, vi or emacs to enable you to easily edit files.
 The tutorial may also work using pip via Anaconda but this is not a supported setup for this session.